 Then Jesus said, ‘Yes, now go and do the same.’”

-Do you think that scripture suggests we should support, oppose, or say nothing about recent executive orders on refugees and immigrants, DACA / DREAMers, and similar efforts and ideas?
+Do you think that scripture suggests we should support, oppose, or say nothing about recent executive orders on refugees and immigrants, DACA / DREAMers, and similar efforts?

-The quoted scriptures serve as a good starting point when asking whether scripture provides guidance on such issues.
+The quoted passages serve as a good starting point when asking whether scripture provides guidance on such issues.

 (The picture at the top is a picture I took in early January 2017 of part of the wall dividing Israel and a portion of a refugee camp in the Palestinian West Bank.)

-All quotes are from the New Living Translation of the Bible unless indicated otherwise below.
+All quotes are from the New Living Translation of the Bible, New International Version, or New English Translation unless indicated otherwise below.